Phone-GWP-group

 For example, plastic totes, such as those manufactured from Correx®, are often better than a single-trip cardboard alternative if part of a closed-loop supply chain.
 Compared to expendable packaging, their longevity means considerably fewer containers are required.

-Using a smaller number of containers reduces overall material use, minimises transit costs through the required additional deliveries, and less energy consumption used in manufacturing.
+Using a smaller number of containers reduces overall material use, minimises transit costs due to the required additional deliveries, and lowers energy consumption in manufacturing.

 A reusable plastic tote in a warehouse